DZucchetti/web-writable-files/README.md

 - It should be possible to specify an updating policy.
 The system will save the file back to the original position, based on the specific choice:
   - when the user commits the changes.
   - when a continuous automatic synchronization has been specified.
+- Like in a modern document database, When saving a file back the hash of the orginal file should be provided.
-- The system will not allow to overwrite the original file, if it has been changed.
+- The system will only overwrite the original file with the new file if the hash of the original file  version is the same.
 - It is up to the app to solve the conflict.
-The process should the same as in a document database.
-  - The app read a new version of the file.
+  - The app read the new version of the file.
-  - Try to do an automatic merge or it ask the user what is appropriate to do.
+  - It then can tries to do an automatic merge or it ask the user what is appropriate to do.
 - The system that takes care of making available the file locally and save back to the original position, should also be responsible to implement the security policies.
    - It should offer a cockpit to manage/automate changes.
    - Security policy may be dependent to the system and other elements, like the app or the web site that is attempting to save the changes.
    - User should be able to decide if and when direct updating of the original file is allowed.
    - The system should offer the possibility to visualize differences between file versions.
 This will help the user decide how to handle conflict and be sure of what is happening to their files.